Sambalinski/VPNBookAuthorizer/README.md

 access password from the server
 3. Run the VPNBookAuthorizer.jar

-Now you can login into VNPbook servers without
+Now you can login into VNPbook servers without writing login and password